KU Study Abroad Scholarships

 Program or Region-Specific Study Abroad Scholarships

-These scholarships are for a specific program or group of study abroad programs and are available due to the generous support of donors as noted below.
+The below scholarships are for a specific study abroad program or group of programs and are available due to the generous support of donors as noted below.
 Each scholarship has specific eligibility requirements, so read them carefully.
-Generally, the application deadline will be February 15 for Summer, March 1 for Academic Year and Fall, and October 1 for Spring, Winter Break, and Spring Break.
-Click the application link to see the exact application deadline for each scholarship because some have one annual deadline.
+Generally, the application deadline will be February 15 for Summer programs; March 1 for Academic Year and Fall programs, and October 1 for Spring, Winter Break, and Spring Break programs.
+Click the application link to see the exact application deadline for each scholarship, as some have one annual deadline.

 Program and KU Departmental Scholarships

-As a Global Scholar, Mackenzie Aden (‘18 Cohort) travelled abroad for the first time.
-Grateful for the opportunity, and especially a scholarship from KU, Aden has established an award to support those currently in the KU Global Scholars Program.
-Any Global Scholar who has applied to participate in an international study, internship or research abroad program, for which they will earn credit through KU or another accredited institution, is eligible to be considered for this scholarship of $1,000.
+As a Global Scholar, Mackenzie Aden (2018 Global Scholars cohort) travelled abroad for the first time.
+Grateful for the opportunity, and especially for receiving a scholarship from KU, Aden has established an award to support those currently in the KU Global Scholars Program.
+Any KU Global Scholar Program participant who has applied to participate in an international study, internship, or research abroad program for which they will earn credit through KU is eligible to be considered for this scholarship of $1,000.
+One award is given per academic year.

 Apply for the Mackenzie Aden Scholarship for Global Scholars.

-Apply for the Dean and Elizabeth Collins Study Abroad Scholarship scholarship online.
+Apply for the Drs.
+Dean T. and Elisabeth Collins Study Abroad Scholarship.

-Through generous support of the Freeman Foundation, Study Abroad & Global Engagement is able to award scholarships ranging from $3,000 to $6,000 to KU undergraduate or graduate students participating in a summer or semester-length credit-bearing internships that are at least 4 weeks in duration and have a minimum of 120 contact hours.
+Through generous support of the Freeman Foundation, SAGE is able to award scholarships ranging from $3,000 to $6,000 to degree-seeking KU undergraduate or graduate students participating in summer or semester-length credit-bearing internships that are at least 4 weeks in duration and have a minimum of 120 contact hours.
 Students must be U.S. citizens or permanent residents and will be required to complete a follow-on project.

 Find more information and apply on the Freeman East Asia Internship Scholarship page.

-This fund shall be used to provide five non-renewable awards of $1,000 to active members of the Global Scholars program who will be conducting research abroad during the summer, semester, or academic year.
-Applications are due February 15.
-All applicants will be required to submit a Global Scholars research proposal.
+This fund is used to provide awards to active members of the KU Global Scholars Program.
+Global Scholars can receive either $250 for domestic travel with an international research focus or $1,000 for international travel and research.
+All applicants will be required to submit a research proposal.

 Margaret “Hodgie” Bricke’s commitment to international education remained constant throughout her three decades at KU.
-Hodgie founded GAP in 2004 and considered it one of her most important professional achievements.
-Each semester, the Bricke scholarship fund will provide a financial need-based $1,000 scholarship to a GAP student studying abroad for a semester or academic year.
+Hodgie founded the Global Awareness Program (GAP) in 2004 and considered it one of her most important professional achievements.
+Each semester, the Bricke scholarship fund provides a financial need-based $1,000 scholarship to a GAP student studying abroad for a semester or academic year.
 Two financial need-based $500 awards will go to GAP students participating in study abroad programs over the summer.

 Apply online through the Study Abroad Merit and Financial Need Scholarship application.

-Funds provided with support of Kevin and Joann Nunnink.
-Recipients must be undergraduate student participants in the St. Lawrence Catholic Campus Center, have demonstrated financial need as determined by the FAFSA, and graduated high school from a metropolitan area with a population under 75,000 in Kansas, Missouri, Colorado, Oklahoma, Iowa, Arkansas, or Nebraska.
+Funds for this scholarship are provided with the support of Kevin and Joann Nunnink.
+Awards of $500-$2,000 are given.
+Recipients must be degree-seeking KU undergraduate students who are active participants in St. Lawrence Catholic Campus Center programs, have demonstrated financial need as determined by the FAFSA, and graduated high school from a metropolitan area with a population under 75,000 in Kansas, Missouri, Colorado, Oklahoma, Iowa, Arkansas, or Nebraska.
 Minimum 3.0 GPA requirement.

-Funding provided with the support of Christine Pederson, KU alumnus and former participant in the University of Oslo International Summer School (ISS) in Oslo, Norway.
-This scholarship provides financial support of up to $5,000 to KU degree-seeking students to participate in the ISS at the University of Oslo.
-One award available each year.
+Funding for this scholarship is provided with the support of Christine Pederson, a KU alumna and participant in the University of Oslo International Summer School (ISS) in Oslo, Norway.
+This scholarship provides financial support of up to $5,000 to degree-seeking KU students to participate in the ISS at the University of Oslo.
+One award is available each academic year.
 Minimum 2.5 GPA requirement.

-The Peter Gilles Springer Fellowship for Study in France is an annual award to support an outstanding graduate student from the departments of French, History, or Political Science.
+The Peter Gilles Springer Fellowship for Study in France is an award given to support an outstanding KU graduate student from the Departments of French, History, or Political Science.
 The fellowship shall be used for the student’s studies or research, in France only.
 Awards are determined based on both need and merit.
-The award amount will be between $1,500 and $2,500.
+The award amount is between $1,500 and $2,500.
+One award is given per academic year.

-Apply for the Allan W. Wicker and Edna Elnar-Wicker Study Abroad Scholarship online.
+Apply for the Allan W. Wicker and Edna Elnar-Wicker Study Abroad Scholarship.

 KU School and Departmental Scholarships

-Many KU Schools, academic departments, and campus organizations offer scholarships or travel awards to support students in participating in a study abroad program.
-Below is a list of those scholarships known to Study Abroad.
-Each scholarship has specific eligibility requirements, so be sure to read the information carefully to determine if you are eligible to apply.
-Contact the specific academic department if you have questions regarding the scholarship, your eligiblity, or the application process or deadline.
+Many KU schools, academic departments, and other units offer scholarships or travel awards to support students in participating in a study abroad program.
+Below is a list of those scholarships that are known to SAGE.
+Each scholarship has specific eligibility requirements, so be sure to read the information carefully to determine eligibility.
+Contact the specific campus unit awarding the scholarship with questions regarding eligibility, the application process, or deadlines.

 KU Departmental Scholarships